mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/api-reference/index.md

 You will see a response similar to the target config above.

-# Service Status Info
+# Service status info
 Send a GET request to the `/v1/state/properties/suppressed` endpoint to learn if DC/OS Apache Nifi is in a `suppressed` state and not receiving offers.
 If a service does not need offers, Mesos can "suppress" it so that other services are not starved for resources.

-You can use this request to troubleshoot: if you think DC/OS Apache Nifi should be receiving resource offers, but is not, you can use this API call to see if DC/OS Apache Nifi is suppressed.
+You can use this request to troubleshoot: if you think DC/OS Apache NiFi should be receiving resource offers, but is not, you can use this API call to see if DC/OS Apache Nifi is suppressed.

 ```shell
 curl -H "Authorization: token=$auth_token" "<dcos_url>/service/nifi/v1/state/properties/suppressed"